overte-org/overte-docs-sphinx/source/script/server-entity-scripts.rst

 Server Entity Scripts
 #####################

 You can make content in Overte interactive by attaching scripts to entities. *Server entity scripts* are entity scripts that run on the server (or domain) that hosts the entity.
 These scripts run persistently in a domain, even if there are no users present.
-This means that there is only one instance of the script is running at a time, and it is running on the server.
-Any behavior that is controlled by your script will be seen and heard by everyone in the domain.
+This means that there is only one instance of the script running at a time, and it is running on the server.
+Any behavior that is controlled by your script will be seen or heard by everyone in the domain.

 .. contents:: On This Page
     :depth: 2